Improve Fundraising Effectiveness

 - Invite your existing investors early to join a bridge round.
 If you run out of liquidity, your position will get extraordinarily hazardous.
 You will lose energy, shares, and confidence of your stakeholders.

-- Don’t wait or negotiate to long – close your deals within three months maximum!
+- Don’t wait or negotiate too long – close your deals within three months maximum!

 If you have the luxury to choose, we recommend asking for some ratios and parameters to qualify the investors interested in joining your company as use it as a fundraising guide for yourself:

 - Number of Portfolio Companies / Investment Managers